 Students often have a hard time understanding fractions greater than one.
 You might encourage students to focus on the size of the piece that makes the whole.
-For example, if the size of the piece is 1 and you have 5 of these then you have 5/1.
+For example, if the size of the piece is 1 and you have 5 of these then you have 5^{1} .
 You can also build on students' understanding that if they have a whole that is divided into quarters, they have 4/4, noting that the 4 in the denominator refers to the number of slices in a whole.
 An equivalent fraction can be written 1/1, whereas five times this amount can be written 20/4 or 5/1.
 This might help students feel more comfortable interpreting fractions with 1 in the denominator.

 Ask students to explain each of their answers (True or False), not just the False ones.
 Problem 3 is one that often confuses students, and one that will allow you to assess their understanding of the meaning of a fraction.
-Listen for explanations of how 1/5 and 5/1 are different.
-Problem 7 is a generalization about the equivalence between a denominator of 1 and the number in the numerator.
+Listen for explanations of how $\frac{1}{5}$ and $\frac{5}{1}$ are different.
+Problem 7 is a generalization about the equivalence between a fraction with a denominator of 1 and the number in the numerator of that fraction.
 You may want to ask them to restate this idea using their own words.